SHMModbus/SHM_Modbus/docs/index.md

 Information about the configuration of the clients can be found in their documentation.
 ([TCP](https://nikolask-source.github.io/modbus_tcp_client_shm/) / [RTU](https://nikolask-source.github.io/modbus_rtu_client_shm/))

-2. Use the Tools to Read and Manipulate:
+2. Use the following tools to read and manipulate the modbus registers:
   - [dump-shm](https://nikolask-source.github.io/dump_shm/) can be used to read the content of a shared memory.
   Especially useful in connection with ```hexdump```.
   - [write-shm](https://nikolask-source.github.io/write_shm/) can be used to write the content of a shared memory.
   - [shared-mem-random](https://nikolask-source.github.io/shared_mem_random/) is a tool to write random values to a shared memory
   - [stdin-to-modbus-shm](https://nikolask-source.github.io/stdin_to_modbus_shm/) is a tool to write values to the modbus registers.
 It can handle various data types and endiannes.

+### Memory layout
+Each instance of a Modbus client creates 4 shared memories.
+Two of them store binary coils (binary values).
+The other two store the Modbus registers.
+(See the [Modbus specification](https://modbus.org/docs/Modbus_Application_Protocol_V1_1b3.pdf) for details.)

+Each coil is represented by one byte in the shared memory.
+As they are representing binary values, every non zero value of the byte is interpreted as 1.

+The 16 bit modbus registers are stored as 16 bit values (16 bit aligned) in the shared memory.

 ## Common Problems
 A list of common problems can be found [here](common_problems.md).